 eye pain, vision problems;

-Less serious Tekturna HCT side effects may include:
+Common Tekturna HCT side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.